chiteroman/FrameworkPatch/README.md

 Then pick smali and baksmali fatJars and paste to working dir.

-Using 7zip extract framework.jar to framework/ directory.
+Using 7zip, extract framework.jar to framework/ directory.

-Now using [jadx](https://github.com/skylot/jadx) open framework.jar and check these classes:
+Now using [jadx](https://github.com/skylot/jadx), open framework.jar and check these classes:
 - android.security.keystore2.AndroidKeyStoreSpi
 - android.app.Instrumentation
+- android.app.ApplicationPackageManager

-You must check in where .dex they are, you can know by checking upper text in class declaration, something like this:
+You must check for the .dex they are in.
+You can know that by checking the text in the class declaration, something like this:
 ```
 /* loaded from: classes3.dex */
 public class AndroidKeyStoreSpi extends KeyStoreSpi

 /* loaded from: classes.dex */
 public class Instrumentation

+/* loaded from: classes.dex */
+public class ApplicationPackageManager extends PackageManager
 ````

 Now using baksmali.jar, decompile all .dex files: